island-is/regulations/packages/api-server/README.md

   Returns a version of a regulation as it was on a specific `date`, showing the total chances since `earlierDate`

+You can add `/pdf` to the end of all of the above regulation endpoints, to download a PDF version.

 ## Search

 - `GET /api/v1/search?q=query&year=YYYY&yearTo=YYYY&rn=ministrySlug&ch=lawChapterSlug&iA=bool&iR=bool`